MicrosoftDocs/azure-devops-docs/docs/test/create-test-cases.md

 <a name="createcase"></a>

 ## Create test cases

 ::: moniker range=">=azure-devops-2020"
 1. If you haven't already, [create a test plan and requirement-based test suites](create-a-test-plan.md).

-1. Select a requirement-based test suite.
-   To the right, select the **New Test Case** button.
+2. Select a requirement-based test suite and select **New Test Case**.

    ![Screenshot showing test cases with New Test Case button highlighted.](media/create-test-cases/new-test-case-button.png)

-   If you have no existing test cases, the button appears in the lower right.

    > [!NOTE]
    > The [test suite](create-a-test-plan.md) shown here was created from a User Story work item in the team's backlog board.
-   > When you add a test case to this kind of suite, the test case is automatically linked to the backlog item.
-   > To create test cases this way, open the context menu for the work item and choose **Add test**.
+When you add a test case to this kind of suite, the test case automatically links to the backlog item.
+To create test cases this way, open the context menu for the work item and choose **Add test**.

-1. In the new work item, enter a title.
-Select the **Click or type here to add a step** option.
+3. In the new work item, enter a title and select **Click or type here to add a step**.

    ![Screenshot showing the steps entered for a test case.](media/create-test-cases/test-case-steps.png)

-   Add test steps with a description of the action required to carry out the test and the expected results so that any team member can run the test.
+4. Add test steps with a description of the action required to carry out the test and the expected results so that any team member can run the test.
 You can add attachments to a step if you want.
 Repeat until you add all the steps for the test.

-   > [!NOTE]
-   > You can share steps between test cases.
-For more information, see [Share steps](share-steps-between-test-cases.md).

    A test case that you can run gets created.

-You can also copy test cases.
-For more information, see [Copy or clone stories, issues and other work items](../boards/backlogs/copy-clone-work-items.md).
+   For more information, see [Share steps](share-steps-between-test-cases.md) and [Copy or clone stories, issues and other work items](../boards/backlogs/copy-clone-work-items.md).

 ## Assign configurations to test cases

 You can specify configurations, such as different operating systems, web browsers, and other variations for your tests.

-To assign test configurations to all test cases in a test suite, select the test suite, select **More options** or right-click to open the context menu, and then select **Assign configurations**.

-In the **Assign configurations to test suite** dialog box, select the configurations you want.
+1. Select the test suite > **More options** > **Assign configurations**, and in the dialog box, select your configurations.

 ![Screenshot showing the Assign configurations to test suite dialog box with some options selected.](media/create-test-cases/assign-configurations-test-suite.png)

    You can also assign configurations to individual test cases.
-Select one or more test cases, select **More options** or right-click to open the context menu, and then select **Assign configuration**.
+Select one or more test cases, select **More options** > **Assign configuration**.

-The **Assign configurations to selected test cases** dialog box opens.
-Make and save your changes.
+1. Make your changes and then **Save**.

-For more information about configurations, see [Test different configurations](test-different-configurations.md).
+For more information, see [Test different configurations](test-different-configurations.md).

 ## Reorder test cases

 You can reorder manual test cases in static suites, requirement-based suites, and query-based suites.

-Open a test case, then use the up and down arrows to change the order.
+Open a test case, and then use the up and down arrows to change the order.

 ![Screenshot showing the arrows used to move test steps up or down.](media/create-test-cases/change-step-order.png)

-There are also options to change order in the step context menu.

 ## Add existing test cases to a test suite

-You can add existing test cases to a test suite.
+Add existing test cases to a test suite with the following actions.

 1. Select a test suite.
-From the **New Test Case** menu, select **Add existing test case**.
+From the **New Test Case** menu, select **Add existing test cases**.

    ![Screenshot showing the Add existing test cases option to select.](media/create-test-cases/add-existing-test-cases.png)

-1. In the **Add test cases to suite** dialog box, add search clauses, as needed, and then select **Run query**.
+1. Add search clauses, as needed, and then select **Run query**.

    ![Screenshot showing the Add test cases to suite dialog box with the Run query button highlighted.](media/create-test-cases/add-test-case-suite.png)

-1. After you find the test cases you want, select **Add test cases**.
+2. When you find the test cases you want, highlight them and select **Add test cases**.

 ::: moniker-end